My First Review

 To identify some specific accounts or some specific permissions, creating tags allows you to filter on them.
 Creating tags should be done before the review configuration.

-For example, to create a tag and filter on accounts that number of risk is greater than 2, go to accounts search pages and select the rule that correspond to your need.
+For example, to create a tag and filter on accounts that contain "adm" in their login to select most of the administration accounts, go to account search pages and enter in the smartsearch the rule that correspond to your need.
 And click on "Bulk add a tag in search results" to create your new tag.
 This new tag can be use to refine the perimeter of your review.

 Permissions Review Perimeter